wp-plugins/catalog/readme.txt

 * Organize products into categories and subcategories.
 * Export/Import Products.
-* Search products by name and category name on the catalog.
+* Search products by name, parameters, descrition and category name on the catalog.
 * Possibility of adding multiple images for each product.
 * Choose one of the view options to organize the catalog: Cells1, List, Cells2, Wide Cells, Thumbnails, Cells3 or Single Product.
 * Filtering opportunity in the front end when selecting a specific category or subcategory.